-Every student will be expected to demonstrate a minimum competency on their major performance instrument during the jury of the 4th semester of major applied (2 credit hour lesson) study at the 1000 level.
-This jury will include evaluation by their private instructor and the jury panel of tone and technique on prepared literature as well as scales and sight-reading.
+Every student will be expected to demonstrate a minimum competency on their major performance instrument or voice during the jury of the 4th semester of major applied (2 credit hour lesson) study at the 1000 level.
+Students must enroll in MUS 2000 Sophomore Barrier the semester they intend to attempt the exam.
+This jury will include an evaluation by their private instructor and the jury panel of tone and technique on prepared literature as well as scales and sight-reading.
 Sophomore barrier expectations will be communicated to the student by their applied instructor at the beginning of the semester the barrier will be attempted.
 Successful completion of the sophomore barrier allows the student to move to the upper division (3000 level) of applied study.

-Senior Recital
+Capstone Recital

-Students pursuing a professional music degree are required to perform a senior recital.
-Senior recitals should include about 25-30 minutes of music the student has prepared in consultation with their applied instructor.
-Senior recitals typically take place the semester before the student's internship 2 experience.
-During the semester the senior recital is to be performed, the student must enroll in MUS 4001 Senior Recital.
-Senior recitals will be graded on a pass/fail basis.
-Senior recitals may be performed jointly at the discretion of the applied teachers and availability of the collaborative pianist.
+Students pursuing a professional music degree are required to perform a capstone recital.
+Capstone recitals should include approximately 25-30 minutes of music the student has prepared in consultation with their applied instructor.
+Capstone recitals typically occur the semester before the student's internship two experience.
+During the semester the senior recital is to be performed, the student must enroll in MUS 4000 Capstone Recital.
+Capstone recitals will be graded on a pass/fail basis.
+Capstone recitals may be performed jointly at the discretion of the applied teachers and the availability of the collaborative pianist.
 Students may elect to perform other recitals with the approval of their applied instructor.
 Students are responsible for producing the program for their recital (see program information above).

 The first step when planning a recital is to find an accompanist.
-Once an accompanist is secured, a recital date should be selected in consultation with the applied instructor, the accompanist and any other parties (ensemble members) participating in the recital.
+Once an accompanist is secured, a recital date should be selected in consultation with the applied instructor, the accompanist, and any other parties (ensemble members) participating in the recital.
 Available dates may be found by checking the master calendar in the music office.
-Music should be given to the accompanist at least four weeks in advance of the recital.
-Four weeks is a minimum amount of time to allow an accompanist to adequately prepare music for the recital.
+Music should be given to the accompanist at least four weeks before the recital.
+Four weeks is the minimum amount of time to allow an accompanist to adequately prepare the music for the recital.

-The rehearsal schedule should be discussed with accompanist to ensure adequate rehearsal time.
-A "read through" roughly a month in advance of the recital is advised depending upon when the accompanist received the music.
+The rehearsal schedule should be discussed with the accompanist to ensure adequate rehearsal time.
+A "read through" roughly a month before the recital is advised depending upon when the accompanist received the music.
 Regular rehearsals should be planned for the last two weeks before the recital.
-Accommodations should be made for a page turner if so desired by the accompanist.
+Accommodations should be made for a page-turner if so desired by the accompanist.